 The Kavli Prize

-On May 29, the 2014 Kavli Prizes were awarded to nine scientists, including neuroscientists Brenda Milner of the Montreal Neurological Institute at McGill University, John O’Keefe of University College London and Marcus E. Raichle of Washington University for advancing our understanding of memory and cognition.
+On September 9, the 2014 Kavli Prize Award Ceremony was held in Oslo, Norway.
+This year's Kavli Prizes in Neuroscience were awarded to Brenda Milner of the Montreal Neurological Institute at McGill University, John O’Keefe of University College London and Marcus E. Raichle of Washington University "for the discovery of specialized brain networks for memory and cognition."

-Learn more about Yale's Kavli Prize laureates — Pasko Rakic and James E. Rothman, who were awarded the Kavli Prize in Neuroscience in 2008 and 2010, respectively.
+Learn more about Yale's Kavli Neuroscience Prize Laureates: Pasko Rakic (2008) and James E. Rothman (2010).

 Goldman-Rakic Lecture & Kavli Workshop